 Powers of Attorney

-You may make these documents as broad or as limited as you want, to give the Agent the power to make as many or as few decisions as you want.
+You may make these documents as broad or limited as you want.
+You can do this by giving the Agent the power to make many decisions or only a few decisions.

 Who can be an Agent

 - Over the age of 18;